I am not a scholar, at least not in the traditional sense.

 I am, in very real ways, a primary source, one that is being used in scholarly research.
 I am also a better pedagogue because of what I have learned through my social media work.
 One of my hypotheses is that social media work involves a great deal of affect, of emotion, which is again, a gendered and racialized concept, particularly when considered alongside traditional scholarship, typically understood as unbiased, informed by fact and not feeling.
 Scholarly networks of trust and of collaboration that rely on affect to be effective, as well as traditional scholarly research and dissemination.

-But then, how do we reward or measure or acknowledge this form of work in an environment that typically only rewards dispassion and “neutrality”, where passion, as bell hooks notes, or “excitement … was viewed as potentially disruptive” (Teaching to Transgress 7). hooks is pointing to how she is to appear in the classroom, but this excitement, these emotions, are even further excluded in the treatment of our research, particularly through our writing — to show emotion is to be unprofessional, unserious, unworthy.
+But then, how do we reward or measure or acknowledge this form of work in an environment that typically only rewards dispassion and “neutrality”, where passion, as bell hooks notes, or “excitement … was viewed as potentially disruptive” (7). hooks is pointing to how she is to appear in the classroom, but this excitement, these emotions, are even further excluded in the treatment of our research, particularly through our writing — to show emotion is to be unprofessional, unserious, unworthy.
 To be a professor is to be a professional and to be a professional is to limit affect.

 Aimée Morrison recently wrote about her coming to terms with the emotional nature of teaching and learning: